 - Call the hemodialysis center to reschedule your treatment as soon as possible.
 Do not wait until your next appointment for dialysis.

 - Patients who miss treatments or do not get their full treatment time have:

 - More hospital admissions

-- More infections
+- o More infections

 - More bleeding

-- A poor appetite
+- o A poor appetite

-- More tiredness and weakness
+- o Feel more tired and weak

-- A higher chance of death
+- ^o A higher chance of death